 When you are pregnant, it is important to take into consideration the safety angle of everything you eat and drink, and that includes chewing gums too.

 Most food items that you eat after checking the sugar-free label are full of artificial sweeteners.
-While you may consciously be cutting down your intake of sugar while you are pregnant, you may unknowingly fall into the trap of gaining empty calories in the form of artificial sweeteners.
+While you may consciously be cutting down your intake of sugar while you are pregnant, you may unknowingly fall into the trap of eating empty calories in the form of artificial sweeteners and experiencing weight gain.

 Before you consume anything while you are pregnant, it is important to seek a nod of approval from your doctor.
 She will be the best person to guide you whether or not it is safe for you to chew gum while you are pregnant.
 She may even suggest the best chewing gum for you and the ones you should avoid.